alexdebrie/dynamodbguide.com/content/lessons/introduction/dynamo-paper.md

 Most relational databases use a _strongly consistent_ model for their data.
 Briefly, this means all clients of the server will see the same data if querying at the same time.

 Let's use Twitter as an example.
 Imagine that Bob in Virginia tweets a cat picture at 2:30 PM.
-There are two users that view Bob's profile after he tweets his picture: his neighbor, Cheryl and his uncle, Jeffrey, who lives in Singapore.
+There are two users that view Bob's profile after he tweets his picture: his neighbor, Cheryl, and his uncle, Jeffrey, who lives in Singapore.
 If Twitter were using a strongly-consistent model, both Cheryl and Jeffrey should see Bob's most recent tweet as soon as it's committed to the database from Bob's action.

 This might not be ideal, for a few reasons.
 First, think of the geography involved in this scenario.
 Twitter could choose to have a single database instance to enable this strong consistency.
 This database instance may be located in Virginia, close to Bob and Cheryl.
 This results in fast responses to Bob and Cheryl, but very slow responses to Jeffrey as each request must cross an ocean from Singapore to Virginia to request the data, then return from Virginia to Singapore to return it to Jeffrey. _This results in slower read times to some users_.